sueddeutsche/editron/README.md

-> JSON-Editor, which takes a JSON-Schema to generate an HTML form for user input and live validation.
+Editron is a JSON-Editor, which takes a JSON-Schema to generate an HTML form for user input and live validation.
 The editor can be used as a component in your web application.

 ![editron](./docs/images/logo.png)